An Efficient Heuristic for Betweenness-Ordering: Preliminary

-\end{footnotesize} then, betweenness score of node $v$ can be exactly calculated in $O(m)$ time using single iteration of Algorithm 1. \end{theorem} We refer the probability defined in Theorem 1 as \textit{optimal probability} and call a model \textit{optimal model (OPT)} if it can generate optimal probabilities.
-Calculating optimal probabilities is as expensive as computing exact betweenness using Brandes' algorithm \cite{Brandes:2001}.
+then, betweenness score of node $v$ can be exactly calculated in $O(m)$ time using single iteration of Algorithm~\ref{BO_algo1}. \end{theorem}

+We refer the probability defined in Theorem~\ref{thrm01} as \textit{optimal probability} and call a model \textit{optimal model (OPT)} if it can generate optimal probabilities.
+Calculating optimal probabilities are as expensive as computing exact betweenness using Brandes' algorithm \cite{Brandes:2001}.
 Thus, a model was desired that can efficiently estimate sampling probabilities close to the optimal.
-Chehreghani noted that any such model should satisfy at least the following relation for most of the vertex pairs $(i, j)$: \begin{footnotesize}
+Chehreghani noted that any such model should satisfy at least the following relation for most of the vertex pairs $(i, j)$:

-\end{footnotesize} Chehreghani has given a simple distance based model (DBM)\cite{Chehreghani:2014} to generate the sampling probabilities.
-He proposed to take the probabilities as the normalized value of the inverse of distance from node $v$ to node $i$, $p_i \propto \frac{1}{d(v,i)}.$ He has shown experimentally that his nonuniform sampling technique reduces the error in the computation of betweenness score as compared to uniform sampling technique(\cite{Brandes:2007,Bader:2007}).
-But, he was unable to provide a theoretical derivation for DBM.
+Chehreghani has given a simple distance based model (DBM)\cite{Chehreghani:2014} to generate the sampling probabilities.
+He proposed to take the probabilities as the normalized value of the inverse of distance from node $v$ to node $i$, $p_i \propto \frac{1}{d(v,i)}.$ He has shown experimentally that his non-uniform sampling technique reduces the error in the computation of betweenness score as compared to uniform sampling technique due to Brandes and Pich~\cite{Brandes:2007} and Bader et al.~\cite{Bader:2007}.
+But, Chehreghani was unable to provide a theoretical derivation for DBM.
 In DBM, many of the nodes $j$ with $\delta_{j\bullet}(v)= 0$ get same probabilities as nodes $i$ with $\delta_{i\bullet}(v)\neq 0$ because of being at the same level in $BFT_{v}$.
 We next propose a new probability estimation model for nodes that efficiently approximates the optimal probabilities and outperforms DBM.